burtscher/LC-framework/README.md

 LC is a framework for automatically generating high-speed lossless and guaranteed-error-bounded lossy data compression and decompression algorithms.
 It supports CPUs and GPUs.

-The framework code and tutorial are available at https://github.com/burtscher/LC-framework/.
+The framework code and tutorial are available at <https://github.com/burtscher/LC-framework/>.

+If any part of this tutorial does not work for you or you have other question about LC, please don't hesitate to contact us at <burtscher@txstate.edu> so we can help.

 ## Overview